greenfieldt/SBTutorial/tutorial.md

 ```

-### Add StoryBook story
+### Add a StoryBook story

-Creating a story in storybook is, as o now, a manual process.
+Creating a story in storybook is, as of now, a manual process.
 Create
 a new file called news-card.stories.ts.
 Paste our basic template code
 into it.